Garbage and Recycling Information

 SINGLE STREAM RECYCLING COLLECTION PROGRAM ALLOWS CANS, BOTTLES, CARDBOARD AND ALL OTHER PAPER TO BE MIXED TOGETHER FOR RECYCLING.
 ALL OF THESE ITEMS CAN GO INTO THE SAME RECYCLING CONTAINER.

-PAPER - Recycle loose office paper, file folders, junk mail, envelopes, flyers, newspapers and inserts, magazines, catalogs, paperbacks, phone books, wrapping paper, paper bags, tissue boxes, cookie boxes, paper towel cores, toilet tissue rolls and frozen food boxes.
-NO hardcover books, stickers, label-paper, waxed-paper or Styrofoam accepted.
+PAPER – Recycle office paper, file folders, junk mail, envelopes, flyers, newspapers and inserts, magazines, catalogs, paperbacks, phone books, wrapping paper, paper bags, tissue boxes, cookie boxes, paper towel cores, toilet tissue rolls and frozen food boxes.

 GLASS – Recycle glass bottles and jars with caps and lids removed.
 Recycle loose metal caps and lids.
 Bottles and jars must be empty and clean.

 HEAVY BULK ITEMS such as sofas, dressers, beds, etc. will be picked up every Friday.
+Heavy metal is not included.
 Excessive amounts of bulk items will require the homeowner to obtain a dumpster at their own cost.

-CHRISTMAS TREE PICKUP- January 4th and January 11th, 2021.
-(No plastic bags are allowed and the tree must be free of all lights and decorations.)
+NO plastic bags are allowed and the tree must be free of all lights and decorations.

-PAINT DISPOSAL - Latex paint only (water based).
+PAINT DISPOSAL – Latex paint only (water based).
 Wet paint must be dried with cat litter or speedy dry.
 Once paint is absorbed and totally dry, it can be placed curbside any Friday with the lids removed.
-Oil based paints and stains must be recycled through the county.
-Additional information is available at: www.mcmua.com.
+Oil based paints must be recycled through the county www.mcmua.com.

 SAFE SYRINGE DISPOSAL – Syringe containers are available at Chilton Memorial Hospitals’ Access Center.
 Syringes must be in containers.
 Drop off Monday through Friday 6AM-8PM, Saturday 7AM-3PM.
 Please call 973-831-5191 for additional information.